 Supply chain execution (SCE) is the flow of tasks in the supply chain.
 Software applications are used to manage every activity within that chain.
 Specifically, material management, tracking the physical status and movement of the product, tracking data shares and data feeds, and managing financial information — particularly transactions among all parties.

 SCE typically involves the use of multiple applications, such as order management, inventory management, warehouse management, transport management and logistics software.

 Remember that the efficiencies to be gained in order fulfillment depend on great organization.
 Best practices boil down to organize, organize, organize.

-Automate as much as you can to save labor costs, improve working conditions, and make operations safer.
+Automating as much as you can saves labor costs, improves working conditions, and makes operations safer.